mkropat/vim-dwiw2015/README.md

 ### New Key Shortcuts

-**dwiw2015.vim** adds in the most ubiquitous editor shortcuts, and updates the behavior of some old key mappings to act a little more modern.
+**dwiw2015.vim** adds in the most ubiquitous editor shortcuts, and makes some old key mappings act a little more modern.

 #### All Modes